falcosecurity/charts/falco/README.md

 The deployment of Falco in a Kubernetes cluster is managed through a **Helm chart**.
 This chart manages the lifecycle of Falco in a cluster by handling all the k8s objects needed by Falco to be seamlessly integrated in your environment.
 Based on the configuration in `values.yaml` file, the chart will render and install the required k8s objects.
 Keep in mind that Falco could be deployed in your cluster using a `daemonset` or a `deployment`.
 See next sections for more info.

+## Atention

+Before installing Falco in a Kubernetes cluster a user should check that the kernel version used in the nodes are supported by the community, also before reporting any issue with Falco (missing kernel image, CrashLoopBackOff and similar) make sure to read [about the driver](#about-the-driver) section and adjust your setup as required.

 ## Adding `falcosecurity` repository

 Before installing the chart, add the `falcosecurity` charts repository: